austin-taylor/pixyll/_posts/2017-06-10-detect-beaconing-with-flare-elasticsearch-and-intrusion-detection-systems.md

 <img src="/images/alert_info.png">

-Digging into the allows us to view the payload which triggered the alert and confirms our infected host is making GET request to a C2 node using curl.
+Digging into the alert allows us to view the payload which triggered the alert and confirms our infected host is making GET request to a C2 node using curl.

 For bonus points, we can dig into the profile of the Destination IP to observe it's pattern of life.